JuliaLavagnini/Simon-Game/README.md

 ### Imagery

-All images used was from license free websites as Unsplash.
+All media was created by myself.

 ### Wireframes